mapbox/earcut/README.md

 ```

 If you pass a single vertex as a hole, Earcut treats it as a Steiner point.

+Note that Earcut is a **2D** triangulation algorithm, and handles 3D data as if it was projected onto the XY plane (with Z component ignored).

 If your input is a multi-dimensional array (e.g. [GeoJSON Polygon](http://geojson.org/geojson-spec.html#polygon)),
 you can convert it to the format expected by Earcut with `earcut.flatten`: